Amazon Prime Rewards Credit Card Review

 The two biggest differences are the lower rewards rate on Amazon purchases and the fact that you don’t have to be a Prime member to get this card.
 If you don’t use Prime, this one could be a good alternative.

-The Chase Freedom card is similar to the Discover itcard.
-This card also has a rotating cash back structure, with members earning 5% back on selected purchases each quarter.
+The has a rotating cash back structure, with cardmembers earning 5% back on selected purchases each quarter.
 There’s no annual fee either.

-One reason to consider this card over the Discover itcard or even the Amazon Prime Rewards Visa Signature Card is the potential to earn more rewards on Amazon purchases.
+One reason to consider this card is the potential to earn more rewards on Amazon purchases.

-In the past, Chase has increased the quarterly bonus on Amazon shopping to as much as 10%.
+In the past, during certain promotion periods, Chase has increased the quarterly bonus on Amazon shopping to as much as 10%.